-You must ensure your website is optimised for mobile devices and will load as quickly as possible for the user.
-Most internet users access the internet on their smartphones or tablets, with 80% of us having mobiles on us at all times.
+You must ensure your website is optimised for mobile devices and will load quickly for the user.
+Most internet users are accessing the internet on their smartphone or tablet, with 80% of us having our mobiles on us at all times.

 You need to remember to include mobile marketing in your offline marketing plan as well.
-It should include links to your mobile website or app and consider giving customers an incentive to download it such as 10% off their first purchase or get involved in a loyalty scheme.
+You should include links to your mobile website or app and consider giving customers an incentive to download it, such as 10% off their first purchase or get involved in a loyalty scheme.

 Mobile marketing is affordable, quantifiable and interactive as well as being immediate.

 When creating content for your website, you need to remember to keep mobile devices as your priority.
-Screens are much smaller, and you need to think about the text font.
-You also need to keep larger chunks of text to a minimum.
+Screens are much smaller, and you need to think about the text font, as well as keeping larger chunks of text to a minimum.
 You can use sub-headings, bullet points and images or videos to break up these sections of text.

-Mobile users are on the go all the time.
-They do not have time to scroll through lengthy articles.
-They want news and information in an easy-to-digest format in the form of infographics or videos.
+Mobile users are on the go all the time; they do not have time to scroll through lengthy articles.
+They want news and information in easy-to-digest formats in the form of infographics or videos.

-If you are including links to other pages or websites, make sure they are optimised for mobile devices too and re-read everything before posting it to ensure it is suitable for a mobile device.
+If you include links to other pages or websites, make sure they are optimised for mobile devices too and re-read everything before posting it to ensure it is suitable for a mobile device.

 Most of the engagement on social media comes from mobile devices, so it is vital you include it in your marketing strategy.
-You should have a presence across all available social networking sits by analyses where your target market is at most of the time.
+You should have a presence across all available social networking sites but analyse where your target market is at most of the time.